Pisa to Sicily 2025

 The Journey Home and Concluding Remarks

+The available breakfast was a vast improvement on dinner and I could have ordered a proper cooked breakfast.
+However, I wasn't feeling hungry.
 The journey home was one of the easiest I've done after one of these cycling trips.
-Easyjet to Bristol was at a convenient mid morning time after which there was a bus trip to Bristol and a train ride to Swindon.
+Easyjet to Bristol was at a convenient mid-morning time after which there was a bus trip into Bristol and a train journey to Swindon.
 We were greeted by Richard's wife who had very thoughtfully arranged medals for us and I was conveyed home by car (although I had my bus pass ready).

-I was very worn out and spent the next week trying to figure out what had made this trip more arduous than the LEJOG although the latter was much more challenging in terms of distance and climbing.
-I identified several factors, the main one being heat.
-I suspect the wind which, while rarely strong, was predominantly between south and south west was cumulatively energy-sapping while the primary objective of the final days was to get out of the heat as quickly as possible.
-The final three days of the ride were both hot and almost straight into the wind.
-I also wonder if some less copious hotel meals reduced rebuilding of energy reserves.
+I was unusually worn out and spent the next week trying to figure out what had made this trip seem more arduous than the LEJOG although the latter was much more challenging in terms of distance and climbing.
+I identified several factors: